What Foods Are Toxic to Dogs? The Complete Guide

 Use the Dog Toxicity CalculatorIf Your Dog Just Ate Something Toxic

 Call your vet or the ASPCA Animal Poison Control Center immediately: (888) 426-4435 (a consultation fee may apply).
-Do not try to induce vomiting unless specifically instructed by a veterinarian.
+Don't try to induce vomiting unless specifically instructed by a veterinarian.
 Have the following ready: your dog's weight, the food eaten, the approximate amount, and how long ago it was consumed.

 The Most Dangerous Foods for Dogs